MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-timer-control-case-form-track-time-against-sla.md

 2. Save and publish the solution.

 ### Customize the SLA timer control display label
-After you have added the SLA timer control for an SLA-enabled entity, you can customize the labels to be displayed for the timer control.
+After you have added the SLA timer control for a SLA-enabled entity, you can customize the labels of the statuses to be displayed for the timer control.

 1. In the SLA Timer area, select **Edit** for **Customized Labels**.
 :::image type="content" source="media/sla-timer-customized-label.png" alt-text="SLA timer customized label option":::